nilaybasak111/Medium-Blog-Clone/README.md

 - Use Zod & Hashing for validation and password hashing
 - You can add pagination in /api/v1/blog/bulk endpoint
 - Add Expiry for the JWT
-- Add Published Time in Blog
 - Add LogOut Feature in Frontend / Backend
 - Add Delete Endpoint for the Blog
+- Add User Bio to Backend & Update Frontend to Use Dynamic User Bio. ref(Frontend\src\components\FullBlog.tsx)

 Frontend